Identifying common Wi‑Fi configuration mistakes

 • Wrong wireless security mode: using WEP or WPA-TKIP when devices expect WPA2-AES causes slow rates and failures.

-• DHCP scope too small: router hands out addresses until it runs out and then clients get 169.254.x.x.
+• DHCP scope too small: the router hands out addresses until it runs out and then clients get 169.254.x.x.

 • Mixed band settings forcing 2.4 GHz-only mode for all clients, even when 5 GHz is available.

-For each pitfall, check router settings rather than guessing.
+Check the router settings rather than guessing.

 Network interference sources